International trade by enterprise characteristics

 For the reference year 2010, Regulation (EC) No 177/2008 of the European Parliament and the Council of 20 February 2008, establishing a common framework for Statistical Business Registers was the legal basis for business registers.

-The statistical unit to be used is the enterprise which is defined in the Council Regulation (EEC N° 696/93) as the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
+The statistical unit to be used is the enterprise which is defined in the Council Regulation (EEC) No 696/1993 as the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 Trade data that are generally collected and registered by declaring unit (identified by VAT code in intra-EU trade and by customs identification code in extra-EU trade) must be connected to characteristics available in the Business Register for the whole enterprise concerned.

-International trade statistics play a vital role in the assessment of every economy.
+International trade in goods statistics play a vital role in the assessment of every economy.
 Combined with additional information on characteristics of enterprises involved in international trade, such as the size and the sector of economic activity, trade data are significantly enhanced.
-Generally speaking, trade statistics show goods movements between countries by good categories.
+Generally speaking, trade statistics show movements of goods between countries by goods categories.
 However, they do not provide explicit information on the businesses which are behind these trade flows.
 In a globalised world where economies are increasingly interconnected, it is more and more important to know traders and their characteristics.
 Answering this question requires linking trade statistics with other sources, and particularly with business statistics, which describe the structure and evaluation of the activities of businesses.

-Statistics on trade by enterprise characteristics are compiled by linking intra- and extra-EU trade microdata with business register data, and are available for trade value and number of enterprises for five indicators.
+Statistics on trade in goods by enterprise characteristics are compiled by linking intra- and extra-EU trade micro-data with business register data, and are available for trade value and number of enterprises for five indicators.

 - Trade by economic activity and enterprise size class: trade by activity sector and employment size class shows the contributions of economic activities and size classes (measured in terms of number of employees) to total trade.
-This allows analysing the impact of external trade on employment and estimating the importance of small and medium-sized enterprises.
+This allows analysis of the impact of external trade on employment and estimation of the importance of small and medium-sized enterprises.

 - Concentration of trade by economic activity: external trade being typically concentrated on a few enterprises, this indicator shows the share of the total trade accounted for by the top 5, 10, 20, etc. enterprises.

 - Trade by partner country and economic activity: trade by partner countries shows how many enterprises were trading with certain partner countries or country zones, and the value they accounted for.
-This enables to identify most typical exports or imports markets.
+This enables identification of most typical export or import markets.